SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 - Build the application.
 - Set the Docklight up by connecting STM32's Serial COM port.
 This enables you to view the application prints.
-- Flash, run, and debug the application.
+- Flash, Run, and Debug the application.

   ![Figure: Log of firmware transfer](resources/readme/image157.png)

   ![Figure: Log of firmware transfer](resources/readme/output_soc.png)

-- When the firmware update completes, the SiWx91x should be rebooted after which it may take a few minutes to overwrite the old firmware with the new firmware in flash memory.
+- When the firmware update completes, the SiWx91x should be rebooted after which it may take a few minutes to overwrite the old firmware with the new firmware in Flash memory.

+### Steps to Create a Combined Image

+  #### Case 1: When Security is Disabled

+  1. Navigate to the Commander directory.

+  2. Copy the NWP firmware image and M4 image into the Commander directory.

+  3. Create the nwp_combined_image.rps file:

+      ```c
+      commander rps convert <nwp_combined_image.rps> --taapp <original non-encrypted TA rps> --combinedimage
+      ```

+  4. Create the m4_combined_image.rps file:

+      ```c
+      commander rps convert <m4_combined_image.rps> --app <original non-encrypted M4 rps> --combinedimage
+      ```

+  5. Create the final combined image:

+      ```c
+      commander rps convert <combined_image.rps> --app <m4_combined_image.rps> --taapp <nwp_combined_image.rps>
+      ```

+  #### Case 2: When Security is Enabled

+  For devices with security enabled, additional signing and encryption steps are required.
+Follow the detailed instructions in **Section 6 - Combined Image (NWP + M4)** of the [UG574 SiWx917 SoC Manufacturing Utility User Guide](https://www.silabs.com/documents/public/user-guides/ug574-siwx917-soc-manufacturing-utility-user-guide.pdf#page=24).

 ### Build and Run the TCP Server (Linux PC)